 SharePoint can be a great solution for your business, but there are alternatives available that may better suit your specific needs or use case.
 It’s important to shop around before you make your selection.

 For example, if you are trying to use SharePoint for strategy planning, you may find that its complexity makes the planning process cumbersome and longer than it needs to be.
 And when it comes to reporting, it can often feel like the Wild West—you’re spending unnecessary time identifying and tracking down key data and the people responsible for updating it.
 ClearPoint helps overcome these challenges.
-You can learn more about how our solution helps you track your course, or see it live.
+You can learn more about how our solution helps you track your course.

 Angel works alongside the product team to help build new features and improve customer experience.